vipulnaik/diet-exercise-health/notes/2022-04-05-fall-and-phone-screen-crack.md

 By 11:15 my temperature was back to normal (98.4) and at 11:35 it was down even further to 98.0.

-### COVID antigen test
+### COVID-19 antigen test

-In the evening of 2022-04-06, I used a [COVID antigen test from iHealth](https://www.amazon.com/dp/B09KZ6TBNY/), using the guidance [here](https://www.youtube.com/watch?v=qBt_H4Gc-rU).
+In the evening of 2022-04-06, I used a [COVID-19 antigen test from iHealth](https://www.amazon.com/dp/B09KZ6TBNY/), using the guidance [here](https://www.youtube.com/watch?v=qBt_H4Gc-rU).
 The test came out negative.